Luca-Divit/conversation-history/README.md

 The app can then be found in `localhost:3000` just type it in your favourite browser.

-Conversation History is a simple Project managment app which allows you to create/update a Project as well as leave comments.
+Conversation History is a simple Project management app which allows you to create/update a Project as well as leave comments.

 Thank you for your time in reading this.
 Hope you'll have a nice day!